Blakesley, Colin Phillip Interview

 There is a mental block with some people.

-Yes.
-A lot of people are becoming amputees younger; it’s regarded as part of society, that some people …
+A lot of people are becoming amputees younger; it’s regarded as part of society …

-We’re more visible in society now … much more.
+Yeah, we’re more visible in society now … much more.
 I wouldn’t wear shorts in those days, because of the conscious feeling.
-I’d go down the beach, I’d go swimming, but I had a … well, I did a lot of scuba diving and then free diving.
+I’d go on the beach; I’d go swimming, but I had a … well, I did a lot of scuba diving and then free diving.
 That was my sport, was swimming, still is.
 But I did a lot of …

 Did you do much sport at school and college?